robertmeta/ai_engineer_tech_challenge/STACK.md

 **Future Considerations**:

+- **Caching**: Would need to use a caching system for the fetched pages to build up our own index of files.
+KeyDB instead of Redis due to recent licensing changes.
 - **Docker Compose**: Planning to adopt Docker Compose for managing more complex configurations in future developments, allowing for easier multi-container setups.